Pradyuman7/Algorithmics/README.md

 ## Contributing to Algorithmics

 Do you want to contribute to Algorithmics?
-Awesome, there're not many rules but just a few things to consider before making a PR, simply refer to [CONTRIBUTING.md](./CONTRIBUTING.md) and some guidelines in the available issues.
+Awesome, there are not many rules but just a few things to consider before making a PR, simply refer to [CONTRIBUTING.md](./CONTRIBUTING.md) and some guidelines in the available issues.

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you're new to GitHub and/or contributing to open source projects, please refer this [resource](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).